Bhanugupta: Initial translation (J.F Fleet 1888)

 — Eran inscription of Bhanugupta, 510 CE.

 This translation was the basis for various conjectures about a possible encounter with Toramana, the Alchon Huns ruler.
 It has been suggested that Bhanugupta was involved in an important battle of his time, and suffered important losses, possibly against the Hun invader Toramana, whom he may or may not have defeated in 510.
-Mookerji actually considers, in view of the inscription, that Bhanugupta was vanquished by Toramana at this 510 CE Eran battle, so that the western Gupta province of Malwa fell into the hands of the Hunas at that point.
+Mookerji actually considers, in view of the inscription, that Bhanugupta was vanquished by Toramana at the 510 CE Eran battle, so that the western Gupta province of Malwa fell into the hands of the Hunas at that point.
 Toramana would then have made his Eran boar inscription, claiming control of the region.

 New translation (1981)

 A new revised translation was published in 1981.
 Verses 3-4 are markedly differently translated, in that ruler Bhanugupta and his chieftain or noble Goparaja are said to have participated in a battle against the "Maittras" in 510 CE, thought to be the Maitrakas (the reading being without full certainty, but "as good as certain" according to the authors).
 This would eliminate the suggestion that Bhanugupta alluded to a battle with Toramana in his inscription.

 The Maitrakas ruled in the areas of Gujarat and Western India.
 According to the 1981 translation, they may have been the adversaries of Gupta ruler Bhanugupta.